CSCfi/csc-user-guide/docs/support/faq/terminal-rahti-pod.md

 # How to open a terminal to a Pod?

-In order to open a terminal to a **Running** status Pod there are two options:
+In order to open a terminal to a **Running** Pod there are two options:

 ## Using the web interface